Ithink322/Ithink322/README.md

 ## About me 👨‍💻

 Front-End developer with <b>1.5 years</b> of experience.
-Writing front-End on Vue/Nuxt with Typescript.
-Has back-end experience developing server using NodeJS express MongoDB.
+Writing <b>front-End</b> on <b>Vue/Nuxt</b> with <b>Typescript</b>.
+Has back-end experience developing server using <b>NodeJS express MongoDB</b>.
 Hardworking, communication skills at a high level.
 Looking for a company in which I will improve and grow as a specialist.
 I am fluent in English.
 Learning English is my hobby.
 I look forward to receiving your suggestions!

 ## Stack 🔥